lhajouji/oci-generative-ai/02.generative-ai-service/README.md

 > Sometimes we might need to use more than one

+Steps to to follow in order to  customize LLMs with my data:
 1. Start with a simple Prompt
 2. Add Few shot Prompting
 3. Add simple retrieval using RAG